 Coaching Better Basketball blog

-Eric Musselman is the former head coach of the Golden State Warriors and Sacramento Kings.
+Eric Musselman is head coach at the University of Nevada.
+Previously, he was the head coach of the NBA's Golden State Warriors and Sacramento Kings.

 Practicing on holidays